"An outstanding litigator who gets to the heart of matters and sorts things out."

-He holds the highly respected MSc. in Construction Law from King’s College London and is a member of the International Construction Projects Committee and European Regional Forum of the International Bar Association, the Society of Construction Law, the Technology and Construction Solicitors Association, the King's College London Construction Law Association and the Adjudication Society.
+He holds the highly respected MSc. in Construction Law and Arbitration from King’s College London and is a member of the International Construction Projects Committee and European Regional Forum of the International Bar Association, the Society of Construction Law, the Technology and Construction Solicitors Association, the King's College London Construction Law Association and the Adjudication Society.
 In addition to England and Wales, Chris is also admitted as a solicitor in Hong Kong.

 - Chris has provided extensive advice on a range of issues arising both procurement and post-procurement to one of the country’s largest solar park developers.

-- In addition to his experience in the solar sector, Chris has provided extensive advice in respect of the construction management aspects of two large energy from waste facilities in Exeter and Speyside, Scotland.
+- In addition to his experience in the solar sector, Chris has provided extensive advice in respect of issues arising in relation to three large energy from waste facilities.

 - Chris also has particular experience on issues relating to the development and subsequent operation of gas peaker facilities.